-Observations in 2003 confirmed that direct and indirect impacts to Eriogonum diatomaceum from mining activities have taken place in the recent past and are expected to increase (D. Tonenna, pers. comm., 2003; Jody Fraser, Service, pers. obs., 2003).
-In the Churchill Narrows area, the habitat within 11 of the 15 occurrences of Eriogonum diatomaceum has been proposed for exploration and potential development of existing mining claims, and past mining operations have occurred within another, the largest known occurrence (Reynolds 2001, p.
+Observations in 2003 confirmed that direct and indirect impacts to Eriogonum diatomaceum from mining activities have taken place in the recent past and are expected to increase in the future (Tonenna 2003, p.6; Service 2003, p.
+1).
+In the Churchill Narrows area, the habitat within 11 of the 15 occurrences of E. diatomaceum has been proposed for exploration and potential development of existing mining claims, and past mining operations have occurred within another, the largest known occurrence (Reynolds 2001, p.
 11).
-Mining exploration permitted by the BLM in the late 1990's (BLM 1999) resulted in the loss of an estimated 500 plants; the exploration site was recontoured and seeded but nothing has grown on the site since it was disturbed (BLM 2003, p 6).
+Mining exploration permitted by the BLM in the late 1990's (BLM 1999, p.
+17) resulted in the loss of an estimated 530 plants; the exploration site was recontoured and seeded but nothing has grown on the site since it was disturbed (BLM 2003, p.
+6).

-This site has since been identified in a Notice of Operations submitted to the BLM on January 13, 2003 for mining of 600-700 tons of material from four mining claims for field tests as a soil amendment and from 100 to 200 tons for test work as an industrial absorbent (W.R.
-Byrd
+The site was then identified in a Notice of Operations submitted to the BLM on January 13, 2003, for mining of 600-700 tons of material from four mining claims for field tests as a soil amendment and from 100 to 200 tons for test work as an industrial absorbent (W.R.
+Byrd Minerals 2003a, p.

-Minerals 2003, p.
 2).
-Under this initial Notice of Operations, about 1.13 ac (0.5 ha) would be disturbed within habitat of the largest occurrence of Eriogonum diatomaceum to accommodate removal of the material and the construction of access road (W.R.
-Byrd Minerals 2003, p.
-1-2).
-A second Notice of Operations was submitted to the BLM on November 14, 2003 for removal of 50,000 tons of material from two adjacent mining claims with an additional surface disturbance of 4.9 ac (1.2 ha) (W.R.
-Byrd Minerals, Inc. 2003b, p.6).
-Several other claims have been made in the vicinity and further losses of habitat and individuals from mining activities and associated road development and maintenance may ultimately impact the long-term viability and lead to extirpation of the species at this site.
+Under this initial Notice of Operations, about 1.13 ac (0.5 ha) would be disturbed within habitat of the largest occurrence of Eriogonum diatomaceum to accommodate removal of the material and the construction of an access road (W.R.
+Byrd Minerals 2003a, pp. 1-2).
+A second Notice of Operations was submitted to the BLM on November 14, 2003, for removal of 50,000 tons of material from two adjacent mining claims with an additional surface disturbance of 4.9 ac (1.2 ha) (W.R.
+Byrd Minerals, Inc. 2003b, p.
+6).
+Both Notice of Operations applications have now been withdrawn and mineral development of the site does not appear likely to occur in the near future (Erbes 2008).
+Nevertheless, the existing claimant retains valid existing rights, and mining activity could be proposed in the future (BLM 2008, pp. 4-50).
+Further losses of habitat and individuals from mining activities and associated road development and maintenance, therefore, may ultimately impact the long-term viability and lead to extirpation of the species.